 People with Parkinson’s disease rely on caregivers for a wide range of support — from driving them to doctors’ appointments to helping them get dressed.
 As the disease progresses, dependence on caregivers increases substantially.

 Caregivers can help people with Parkinson’s adjust to the disease’s effects on the body.
 And knowing that a loved one is cared for can help the entire family adjust to the diagnosis.

 But the person with Parkinson’s disease isn’t the only one who should be cared for.

 Caregivers must take care of themselves too.
 Being a caregiver can be a complicated — as well as a physically and emotionally draining — experience.

-Here are five ways to handle your role as a caregiver, without neglecting your own well-being.
+Here are 12 ways to handle your role as a caregiver without neglecting your own well-being.

-Parkinson’s disease begins very slowly, and typically starts with a small tremor in one hand or difficulty walking or moving.
-Because of this, the role of caregiving is often thrust on a person with very little warning or preparation.
-It’s important for the caregiver to become familiar with all aspects of the disease.
-This will ensure better care for the patient and an easier transition for the caregiver.
+Parkinson’s disease begins very slowly.
+It typically starts with a small tremor in one hand or difficulty walking or moving.
+Because of this, the role of caregiving is often thrust on a person with very little warning or a chance for preparation.

 When a loved one is diagnosed with Parkinson’s disease, treatment for the disease should begin almost immediately.
 This is a time of major change not only for the person with Parkinson’s but also for you, the caregiver.